This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 Highlights

-• ATSDR wanted to better understand the characteristics of 13 hazardous chemicals found in NPL sites.
+• ATSDR wanted to better understand and communicate the characteristics of hazardous chemicals found in NPL sites.

-• Our findings will be summarized in toxicological profiles.
+• Our findings will be summarized in toxicological profiles (Tox Profiles).

 The Challenge

-The Agency for Toxic Substances and Disease Registry (ATSDR) wanted to better understand the characteristics of 13 chemicals with a range of potential health effectsincluding neurological, hematological, hepatic, and renalfound on the Superfund National Priorities List (NPL).
-Abt was hired to provide an analysis and partner with ATSDR in writing a publicly available report to inform health professionals, private sector organizations, and the public of the findings.
+The Agency for Toxic Substances and Disease Registry (ATSDR) wants to better understand the characteristics of chemicals with a range of potential health effects—including cancer, endocrine, neurological, hematological, hepatic, and renal—found on the Superfund National Priorities List (NPL).

 The Approach